cap-js/docs/advanced/hybrid-testing.md

 By default, the bindings for the `hybrid` profile are stored in the _.cdsrc-private.json_ file in your current working directory.

-This can be overwritten using the `--profile` and `--output-file` options.
+This can be overwritten using the `--out` option.

 ### Execute Commands with Bindings { #cds-bind-exec}